Waterloo (1970 film): Location

 Actual filming was accomplished over 28 weeks, which included 16 days of delay (principally due to bad weather).
 Many of the battle scenes were filmed in the summer of 1969 in often sweltering heat.
 In addition to the battlefield in Ukraine, filming also took place on location in the Royal Palace of Caserta, Italy, while interior scenes were filmed on the large De Laurentiis Studios lot in Rome.
 The battle sequences of the film included about 15,000 Soviet foot soldiers and 2,000 cavalrymen as extras and 50 circus stunt riders were used to perform the dangerous horse falls.
 It has been joked that Sergei Bondarchuk was in command of the seventh-largest army in the world.

-Months before the cameras started filming, the 17,000 soldiers began training to learn 1815 drill and battle formations, as well as the use of sabres, bayonets and handling cannons.
+Months before the cameras started filming, the 17,000 soldiers began training to learn drill and battle formations, as well as the use of sabres, bayonets and handling cannons.
 A selected 2,000 additional men were also taught to load and fire muskets.
 This army lived in a large encampment next to the battlefield.
 Each day after breakfast, they marched to a large wardrobe building, donned their French, British or Prussian uniforms and fifteen minutes later were in position.

 The soldiers were commanded by officers who took orders from director Sergei Bondarchuk via walkie-talkie.
-To assist in the direction of this huge, multi-national undertaking, the Soviet-Ukrainian director had four interpreters permanently at his side: one each for English, Italian, French and Serbo-Croatian.
+To assist in the direction of this huge, multi-national undertaking, the Soviet director had four interpreters permanently at his side: one each for English, Italian, French and Serbo-Croatian.

 Reception

-Waterloo has an approval rating of 27% based on 11 reviews on the review aggregator website Rotten Tomatoes, with an average rating of 5.7/10.
+Box office

 It was the fifth most popular "reserve ticket" movie at the British box office in 1971.
+Associate producer Tom Carlie said "the film has been well received in Europe especially England.
+The French are less enthusiastic, but after all they lost at Waterloo."

 However, it failed to recoup its cost.
-Post release saw the film gain popularity and receive numerous positive reviews for its battle depiction.
-Several historical characters listed in the credits do not actually appear in the film, they are said to have been in scenes cut before release.

-The film won two BAFTA awards in 1971 (Best art direction and best costume design) and was nominated for a third (best cinematography).
-The film was also novelised by Frederick E. Smith, with the content based on the screenplay.

-The meager box office results of Waterloo led to the cancellation of Stanley Kubrick's planned film biography of Napoleon.
+The meagre box office results of Waterloo led to the cancellation of Stanley Kubrick's planned film biography of Napoleon.

-New Zealand film director Peter Jackson, famous for the adaptations of The Lord of the Rings and The Hobbit, said that the film inspired his future projects.
+After its release, the film gained popularity and received numerous positive reviews for its battle depiction.
+New Zealand film director Peter Jackson said that the film inspired his adaptations of The Lord of the Rings and The Hobbit.

+Critical response

+On the review aggregator website Rotten Tomatoes, 30% of 10 critics' reviews and 83% of 207 audience reviews are positive.
+Roger Ebert, writing for the Chicago Sun-Times said "Bondarchuk is so overwhelmed by the thousands of Russian cavalry troops he's been given to play with, and by his $25 million budget, and by his obsession for aerial photography, that his leading characters turn out scarcely more human than his extras."
+Tony Mastroianni of the Cleveland Press wrote, "Waterloo is solid, sometimes to the point of lumbering...
+But Waterloo succeeds in what it set out to do - to re-create a major historical event and place it in some kind of perspective."

+Writing in The New York Times, Roger Greenspun called Waterloo "a very bad movie," citing Bondarchuk's "obsessive" directing and Steiger's overacting: